 Dr. Natalie Uomini

-I'm interested in the evolution of intelligence.
+I'm interested in the evolution of cognition.
 My focus is on tools and language.
 I integrate different disciplines and different species (including humans) to study:

 combine the approaches of Psychology/Cognitive Science and Evolutionary Anthropology on